 What to visit in Oviedo in a day

-The historic center of Oviedo has a nineteenth-century flavor difficult to find in other Spanish capitals.
-Its Cathedral Square, presided over by the monumental flamboyant tower of its basilica and a wide open space in which houses with beautiful arcades existed, is worth a visit.
+· The historic center of Oviedo It has a nineteenth-century flavor that is difficult to find in other Spanish capitals.
+Its Cathedral Square is worth a visit, presided over by the monumental flamboyant tower of its basilica and a wide open space in which there were houses with beautiful arcades.
 The famous “les madreñes” market was held there.
-Without leaving the nerve center par excellence, we see the Palace of the Valdecárzana Heredia, from the seventeenth century.
-A mythical property for Oviedo society and for fictional fiction, since the famous Casino de la Regenta was located there until 1931.
-The University, the Plaza del Ayuntamiento, the Campoamor Theater, the San Francisco Park ... are places to visit in a quiet walk through the area.
+Without moving away from the nerve center par excellence, we see the Palacio de los Valdecárzana Heredia, from the 1931th century.
+A mythical building for Oviedo society and for romantic fiction, since the famous Casino de la Regenta was located there until XNUMX.
+The University, the Plaza del Ayuntamiento, the Campoamor Theatre, the San Francisco Park... are enclaves to visit on a quiet walk through the area.

 The Cathedral of Oviedo is a building that began to be built at the beginning of the XNUMXth century on the ruins of pre-Romanesque and Romanesque basilicas, and it took three centuries to build.
 His style is flowery or flamboyant Gothic, dominant at that time.
 One of the most important parts is the Holy Chamber, a treasure of Romanesque sculpture where the sacred relics of the Asturian kingdom are kept.

 The Cathedral of Oviedo